foundry-vtt-community/wiki.js/setup/hosting/AWS-hosted-foundry-scripted.md

 nano /var/log/user-data.log
 ```

-If you encounter an error that cannot be fixed by running it again please leave a comment with your error.
+If you encounter an error that cannot be fixed by running it again please leave a comment with your error on my github: https://github.com/dirkvandooren/AWS_FoundryVTT/issues

 To renew the certificate.
 ```